Monthly Painting Meet ups

 Good news for Plein Air Painters!

 Vicki Pritchard, chair of our plein air group, has made some changes that we think you’ll love.
-Instead of only the first Tuesday after our meeting, she’s will to coordinate plein air outings for every Tuesday in the month.
-Read all about it below, click on the Wildlife Refuge link to get a map and more directions:
+Instead of only the first Tuesday after our meeting, she will coordinate plein air outings for every Tuesday in the month.
+Her’s her latest update:

 Remember, there is no pressure in this group.
 You don’t have to produce a painting or drawing.
 You may simply use it as a photography session, and do your painting at home in your studio.
 Or you may just want to watch and enjoy these beautiful spots we pick on the Nature Coast in the safety of friends.
 If you are new to the area, it is a good way to explore your new “home.”